 Discover the best way to learn Vietnamese online.
-Our dynamic, contextualized lessons teach beginners to speak and read the Vietnamese language.Try our Free Trial
+Our dynamic, contextualized lessons teach beginners to speak and read the Vietnamese language.START FREE TRIAL

 Vietnamese, known as tiếng việt (㗂越), is the native language of the Kinh people and after the revolution that ended French colonization, it became the official language of the many ethnic minorities who call Vietnam home.
 As part of the Austo-Asiatic language family, Vietnamese is also spoken throughout the world in communities sprinkled across Asia as well as in the United States, England, and Australia.
 Vietnamese is an officially recognized minority language in the Czech Republic, where a large community of Vietnamese immigrants resides.
 Vietnamese has about 90 million speakers around the world who speak it as a first or second language.